psuryateja123/NightwatchSample/README.md

 <br />
 After the above configuration, we have node_modules and test folder in the project, if you are creating a project away from the sourcecode. <br />
 <br />
 Now the test folder contains a main folder that you need to take care of is e2e.
+This is the main folder that the runner is designed to look to the tests.
+So we can give tests like smoke tests and regression tests in it as an individual javascript files and select them using tags